 Because of many things, Linwood is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Linwood really has some of the features that families look for when choosing a good community to raise children.
 Is Linwood perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The education level of Linwood citizens is a little higher than the average for US cities and towns: 21.43% of adults in Linwood have at least a bachelor's degree.
+The citizens of Linwood are slightly better educated than the national average of 21.84% for all cities and towns, with 21.43% of adults in Linwood having a bachelor's degree or advanced degree.

 The per capita income in Linwood in 2022 was $31,199, which is lower middle income relative to Kansas, and middle income relative to the rest of the US.
 This equates to an annual income of $124,796 for a family of four.
 However, Linwood contains both very wealthy and poor people as well.